-Teachers have access to Individual Provision Maps, strategy advice sheets and/or baseline data of all students on the SEND register.
+Teachers have access to Pupil Passports which are devised for both EHCP and those on the SEND register.

 Some students have additional Assess, Plan, Do and Review intervention sheets, Parent Planning and Review Meeting Records, Behaviour Support Plans and/or Pastoral Support Plans.
 These records help the school to review the interventions taking place, and record outcomes and effectiveness.